Swamiji TV

 The most beautiful garland

-"Love does not feel sorry to give, because while giving, it does not become less, but multiplies."
+"Love and devotion cannot be bought.
+Love does not hesitate to give, because in giving it does not lessen but multiplies."

 Filming location: Strilky, Czech Republic